-Also, regarding initial conditions in a sequence of multidecadal and longer data assimilation windows with transient forcings, there is no clear consensus about how one should approach the initialization at each DAW.
-For example, Holland et al. (2013) indicate that initialization had little impact (in general, limited to a couple of years) on Arctic and Antarctic sea ice predictability in the Community Climate System Model 3 (CCSM3) in a perfect-model framework.
-However, in a later synthetic study including assimilation with a perfect-model framework and an Earth system model of intermediate complexity (EMIC), Zunz et al. (2015) obtained a similar interannual predictability (~ 3 years), but noted that the initialization for the DAW can still influence the state at multi-decadal timescales (although with a larger impact of external forcing).
-Among others, we mention these examples as sea ice has been related to changes in atmospheric circulation patterns and teleconnections with the tropical Pacific and Atlantic oceans (e.g. Meehl et al., 2016; Marchi et al., 2018), and these relatively fast climate dynamics can, for example, influence the onset or termination of glacial conditions and stronger climate changes.
-On the other hand, given the limited predictability at multi-decadal timescales (and to reduce computational costs), the reinitialization in paleo-DA has often be removed after the assimilation altogether, with a common initial integration being applied as background climate for a number of DAWs.
-This has been named offline assimilation (e.g. Steiger et al., 2014; Hakim et al., 2016; Klein and Goosse, 2017; Acevedo et al., 2017).
-The perspective of the offline approach can be modified when model parameters are included in the control vector because, as opposed to initial conditions, the impact of model parameters does not decay with the model integration.
-In general, updated model parameters as part of the assimilation and their physically consistent climate would then be used as (augmented) initial conditions for a subsequent DAW.
+Also, regarding initial conditions in a sequence of multi-decadal and longer data assimilation windows with transient forcings, there is no clear consensus about how should one approach the initialization at each DAW.
+For example, Holland et al. (2013) indicate that inizialization had little little impact (in general, limited to a couple of years) on Artic and Antartic sea ice predictability in the Community Climate System Model 3 (CCSM3) in a perfect-model framework.
+However, in a later synthetic study including assimilation with a perfect-model framework and an Earth system model of intermediate complexity (EMIC), Zunz et al. (2015) obtained a similar interannual predictability (\sim 3 years), but noted that the initialization for the DAW can still influence the state at multi-decadal timescales (although with a larger impact of external forcing).
+Among others, we mention these examples as sea ice has been related to changes in atmospheric circulation patterns and teleconnections with the tropical Pacific and Atlantic oceans (e.g.; Meehl et al., 2016; Marchi et al., 2018), and these relatively fast climate dynamics can, e.g., influence the onset or termination of glacial conditions and stronger climate changes.
+On the other hand, given the limited predictability at multidecadal timescales (and to reduce computational costs), the reinitialization in paleo-DA has often be removed after the assimilation altogether, and a common initial integration is applied as background climate for a number of DAWs.
+This has been named as off-line assimilation (e.g.; Steiger et al., 2014; Hakim et al., 2016; Klein and Goosse, 2017; Acevedo et al., 2017).
+The perspective of the off-line approach can be modified when model parameters are included in the control vector because, as opposed to initial conditions, the impact of model parameters does not decay with the model integration.
+In general, updated model parameters as part of the assimilation as well as their physically consistent climate would then be used as (augmented) initial conditions for a subsequent DAW.

-Throughout this study, all observations available during a data assimilation window (DAW) are assimilated in parallel.
-This has been termed four-dimensional data assimilation or asynchronous data assimilation and is also commonly referred to as the smoothing problem (Sakov et al., 2010).
-Here we choose the term smoother for the evaluated schemes, but they could just as well be termed asynchronous (or fourdimensional) filters.
+Throughout this study, all observations available during a data assimilation window (DAW) are assimilated in parallel (e.g., as Sakov et al., 2010).
+This has been termed four-dimensional data assimilation or asynchronous data assimilation, and is also commonly referred to as the smoothing problem (Sakov et al., 2010).
+Here we choose the term smoother for the evaluated schemes, but they could as well be termed asynchronous (or four-dimensional) filters.
 This study focuses on evaluating two assimilation schemes for low-frequency past climate reconstruction.
-They are based on finite-difference sensitivities (FDSs) and low-dimensional control vectors and rely on iterations to account for non-linearity.
-The schemes are then an FDS implementation of the iterative Kalman smoother (FDS-IKS, a Gauss-Newton scheme) and an alternative named the FDS-multistep Kalman smoother (FDS-MKS, based on repeated assimilation of the observations).
-Other paleoclimate assimilation issues, such as sparsity, measurement error characteristics (e.g. temporal autocorrelation), representation error, the development of forward operators for specific proxies (proxy system models) (e.g. Evans et al., 2013; Dee et al., 2016), and further complexities in the model-observation comparison (e.g. Goosse, 2016; Weitzel et al., 2018), are not addressed in this paper.
+They are based on finite difference sensitivities (FDS) and low-dimensional control vectors, and rely on iterations to account for nonlinearity.
+The schemes are then a FDS implementation of the iterative Kalman smoother (FDS-IKS, a Gauss-Newton scheme), and an alternative named as FDS-multistep Kalman smoother (FDS-MKS, based on repeated assimilation of the observations).
+Other paleoclimate assimilation issues, as the sparsity and measurement error characteristics (e.g.; temporal autocorrelation), and the representation error, or the development of forward operators for specific proxies (proxy system models) (e.g.; Evans et al., 2013; Dee et al., 2016) and further complexities in the model-observation comparison (e.g.; Goosse, 2016; Weitzel et al., 2018) are not addressed in this manuscript.